Minnesota Geological Survey

 Thorleifson is originally from the town of Baldur in western Manitoba, he did his undergrad in geography and biology at University of Winnipeg, and he completed a Masters thesis in geology on Lake Agassiz history at University of Manitoba in 1983.
 His 1989 geology Ph.D. at University of Colorado in Boulder dealt with Hudson Bay Lowland Quaternary stratigraphy.

-His early career research on Lake Agassiz, the Great Lakes, Hudson Bay, and North American glacial history evolved to work on indicator mineral methods in mineral exploration, geological mapping methods, geochemical mapping, regional groundwater investigations, shoreline erosion, and Red River flooding while at the Geological Survey of Canada from 1986 until 2003 .
+His early career research on Lake Agassiz, the Great Lakes, Hudson Bay, and central North American glacial history evolved to work on indicator mineral methods in mineral exploration, geological mapping, geochemical mapping, regional groundwater investigations, shoreline erosion, and Red River flooding while at the Geological Survey of Canada from 1986 until 2003 .

 Thorleifson is pleased to be a member of the Minnesota Geological Survey team, while he remains active in the field of indicator mineral methods in mineral exploration, and in the development of protocols for web-accessible 3D mapping.
 [CV]